mdahewlett/aiqa4/README.md

 - [x] password protect the endpoint
 - [x] BE add API call to LLM
 - [x] add basic rate limiting to endpoint
-- [ ] setup separate docker for FE and BE
+- [x] setup separate docker for FE and BE
+- [x] setup docker-compose
 - [ ] setup a reverse proxy with nginx
 - [ ] setup VPS and domain pointing
 - [ ] deploy to VPS without HTTPS